DamesMakingGames/manual/manual/cmte-terms-of-reference.md

 - The committee will be chaired by a non-staff member of the Board who reports to the Board regarding Committee business, decisions and activities.
 - The committee will be comprised ideally of 9-15 members, not including project/event volunteers who may attend meetings from time to time, board and staff members.
 - Members may be appointed to a committee by the chair or the board of directors.
 - All committee members should express a commitment to DMG's mandate and values.
-We highly recommend any new community members without a personal anti-oppression/anti-racism framework complete both introductory and advanced ARAO training with Toronto Hostels Training Centre and conflict resolution training through the Media Arts Network of Ontario or our Conflict Resolution committee.
+We highly recommend any new community members without a personal anti-oppression/anti-racism framework complete both introductory and advanced anti-racism and anti-oppression training, conflict resolution training.
+Please contact the board for a list of current service providers.
 Any fees required for this training will be covered by DMG.

 ### Committee Chair